Libra2021/snippet-box/notes.md

 ## 2.1 Project setup and creating a module

-- In the Go community, a common convention is to base your module paths on a URL that you own.
+- In Go, module paths should match a URL you own.

-- If you’re creating a project which can be downloaded and used by other people and programs, then it’s good practice for your module path to equal the location that the code can be downloaded from.

-  For instance, if your package is hosted at `https://github.com/foo/bar` then the module path for the project should be `github.com/foo/bar`.
+- For shareable projects, the module path should equal the code's download URL, e.g., `github.com/foo/bar` if hosted there.

 ## 2.2 Web application basics